walseb/fir/getting_started.md

 <a name="ast"></a>
 ## Inspecting the AST

-It is also possible to view the AST that this library generates, using the `ast` command.
+It is possible to view the AST that this library generates, using the `ast` command.
 For instance:

 ```
 > ast vertexShader